-If the legitimate incoming emails are getting diverted to the Spam folder of your email account instead of Inbox folder, you can consider the following tips to resolve this issue.
+If the legitimate incoming emails are getting diverted to the Spam folder of your email account instead of the Inbox folder, you can consider the following tips to resolve this issue.

 1.)
 Mark Emails “Not Junk”

-One of the best ways to prevent genuine incoming emails from going to Spam folder is by simply marking them as “Not Junk’.
+One of the best ways to prevent genuine incoming emails from going to the Spam folder is by simply marking them as “Not Junk’.
 This way your email service will move back the email to your Inbox.
 The next time you receive an email from the same sender, your email service will not divert it to the Spam folder.

 NOTE: The “Not Junk” option may be different as per the email service used by you.
 Also, not every email service will automatically prevent future emails from the same email address that you marked as “Not Junk” to the Inbox folder.

 2.)
 Add The Email Address to Safe List

 Some email services allow the users to prevent legitimate incoming emails from going to the Spam folder by adding the sender to the safe list.
 So, you can simply add the sender to the safe list in your email account and see if the future emails are now getting to the Inbox folder or not.